Our Asheville Workers’ Comp Lawyers Can Help You Get Benefits if You Have Been Injured on the Job

 - Whether you are able to go beyond workers’ comp and seek personal injury compensation.

-Workers’ Compensation Attorneys in Asheville Know When You Can Go Beyond Workers’ Compensation
+Our Workers’ Compensation Attorneys in Asheville Know When Your Compensation Can Extend Beyond Workers’ Comp

 While you are not allowed to sue your employer, there are times when a personal injury case is warranted.